Amorphis: Halo

 On 24 February 2022, Amorphis released its 14th studio album, Halo, marking the band's 30th anniversary since the release of its 1992 debut record, The Karelian Isthmus.
 The band struggled with various complications related to the Covid-19 pandemic while recording the album.
 This album is also more guitar-driven and "heavier" than Queen of Time.
 The album has been received well by both fans and critics, landing on top of the charts in Finland and in top-10 charts in many other countries.
 As of March 2022, two songs from the album have been released with full music videos ("The Moon" and "On the Dark Waters").
 The album continues to draw heavily on Finnish folklore, with references to Tuonela, the underworld realm of Finnish and Estonian mythology.

+The band toured throughout 2023.
+Their 2025 album Borderland was elected by Loudwire as one of the 11 best progressive metal albums of 2025.
+The band will tour Australia for the first time in over ten years in 2026.

 Musical style

-Amorphis began as a death metal and death-doom band, and later switched to other styles, such as progressive metal, melodic death metal, and folk metal, or a combination of the three.
+Amorphis began as a death metal and death-doom band, and later began to incorporate and combine other musical styles, such as progressive metal, melodic death metal, viking metal, folk metal and psychedelic music.
+The band's music incorporates orchestra and classical music styles as well.
+Loudwire categorized them as progressive death metal, saying: "When you think of Finnish prog-death with orchestral/classical touches, you think of Amorphis, plain and simple."